-- 1. Radioactive material receipt surveys, radiation surveys, and contamination surveys - a. records shall be in units of dpm, becquerels (Bq), μCi, mR/h, mrem/h, etc., as appropriate.
-Units of "cpm" or "counts" are not acceptable for quantitative surveys records. - b. records shall uniquely identify the source of the radiation - c. records shall clearly indicate the areas surveyed (include a map) - d. records shall indicate the person performing the survey and date of survey - e. records shall uniquely identify the survey instrument used, i.e., model number, serial number, calibration date, or other unique description - 2.
+- 1. Radioactive material receipt surveys, radiation surveys, & contamination surveys - a. records shall be in units of dpm, becquerels (Bq), μ Ci, mR/h, mrem/h, etc., as appropriate.
+Units of "cpm" or "counts" are not acceptable for quantitative surveys records. - b. records shall uniquely identify the source of the radiation - c. records shall clearly indicate the areas surveyed (include a map) - d. records shall indicate the person performing the survey and date of survey - e. records shall uniquely identify the survey instrument used, i.e., serial number, or other unique description - 2.
 Training records are specified in Section 9.